HeyItsDuke/MagickToolkit/README.md

 # Alternate Branches

-This is the primary version of MagickToolkit intended for general purpose usage and focuses on PNG files.
-You can use the branch selector to view the Red Faction branch, which focuses primarily on TGA files and will work for any project that requires TGA files.
+This is the Red Faction version of MagickToolkit intended for Red Faction modding usage and focuses on TGA files.
+It will work for any project that requires TGA files.
+You can use the branch selector to view the primary branch for more general purpose use.